Skip to main content

 "Build a subscription paywall with three tiers"

-Cursor will use DSColors for colors, DSFonts for typography, DSSpacing for layout, and create a proper ViewModel with loading and error states.
+Cursor will use DSColors for colors, DSTypography for type, DSSpacing for layout, and create a proper @Observable ViewModel with loading and error states.

 "Add a ProfileViewModel with user info and sign-out"